 Misogyny, so often that it's basically supporting it: Excuse me?
 Minus the two or three instances of those where those guys got punished, when else does this happen?
 Saying that SAO is supporting it "constantly" from 2-3 PUNISHED INSTANCES is like saying PMMM supported it because of the guys that Sayaka killed in episode 8.
 The guild/party complications with Asuna and Leafa were because their guild/party would lose a valuable member; not "because they're girls and thus are basically items they can use at any time".
 Honestly, this sounds like something a femi-nazi would say...Nothing against those supporting equal rights and I can totally understand it with Sugou and Grimlock(since they were possessive assholes), but going so far as to say the entire series is misogynistic because some girl characters have moments of weakness, a few guild complications, Asuna just happening to enjoy cooking out of her own interest(as Episode 2 clearly set it up with Kazuto showing her that there are a lot of stuff to enjoy in Aincrad, like cooking delicious meals as opposed to dealing with sub-par food, which was before she fell for Kazuto), and maybe needing help ONE TIME from a guy is complete BS.
-If you're really all about equality, you wouldn't get so upset at a girl needing help ONE TIME from a guy, especially since about 90% of anime have something like that, including masterpiece status anime.
+If you're really all about equality, you wouldn't get so upset at a girl needing help ONE TIME from a guy, especially since about 90% of anime have something like that, including anime widely regarded as masterpieces.

 Also, what's this crap I'm hearing about "because the girls have similar or the same faces, that means it's sexist"?